saschaluebke/MatchingService/README.md

 and install MySQL server and Workbench.
 Go into Workbench create Schema and insert name and passwort into the project at src/main/resources/application.properties

+when you want to use Moses, use the Script at /libs/MosesScript

 To start service:

     View -> Tool Window -> Gradle //now there is right or left the Gradle view Click on refresh to import dependencies